 Coming from a large family of 14 children, some people are shocked to find out that all of us (even my parents) served missions for our church.
 You could say I was around missionaries most of my life.
 I loved to see my siblings go and come back a new, better person.
-My parents are amazing and they did some amazing things to influence my decision to serve and my service as a missionary.
+My parents are inspired and they did some amazing things to influence my decision to serve as well as how I served as a missionary.
 Here’s a list of things they did growing up.

 - We always prayed for the missionaries in daily family prayer.

 - We always had a spiritual lesson every Sunday night.
-Monday was our spend time together day…where we usually watched a movie or went out for ice cream cones.
+Monday was our “spend time together day”…where we usually watched a movie or went out for ice cream cones.

-- My dad held monthly father interviews and my mom would help us one-on-one to write in our journals.
+- My dad held monthly father interviews and my mom helped us write in our journals.

 - My mom would take us to visit elderly people in our ward.
 She was always taking meals and treats to people.